SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Automation_Master_Workflow.md

 - [Set artifact ID](#set-artifact-id)

 > [!IMPORTANT]
 > This workflow can run for both development or release cycles.
 A development cycle is any run that triggered from a change to a branch.
-A release cycle is any run that triggered from adding a tag with format `A.B.C.D`.
-During a development cycle, the version of an artifact automatically includes the run number.
-During a release cycle, the version of the artifact is the tag provided.
+A release cycle is any run that triggered from adding a tag with format `A.B.C.D` or 'A.B.C'.
+During a development cycle, only the quality control actions are performed and artifact uploading is ignored (this means the secret 'DATAMINER_DEPLOY_KEY' is optional).
+During a release cycle, an actual artifact is created and uploaded to the catalog (this means the secret 'DATAMINER_DEPLOY_KEY' is required).
+A release cycle can also be a pre-release with versions of format 'A.B.C.D-text' or 'A.B.C-text'.

 ## How to use